kdis-lab/MIML/README.md

 ## Methods included

-MIML includes a set of algorithms according to this taxonomy.
+MIML includes a set of algorithms according to the following three approaches:

-* MIML to MI approach.
+1 MIML to MI approach.
 This aprroach transforms the MIML problem to MI and then uses any MI algorithm to solve the problem.
 To this end, a transformation at labels level is applied.
 Currently two label transformations have been included: BR and LP.
   * BR transformation.
     * CitationkNN, MDD, MIDD, MIBoost, MILR, MIOptimalBall, MIRI, MISMO, MISVM, MITI, MIWrapper, SimpleMI.
   * LP transformation.
     * CitationkNN, MIWrapper, SimpleMI.
-* MIML to ML approach.
-  * Bag transformation (Arithmetic, geometric and min-max).
+2 MIML to ML approach.
+This approach transforms the MIML problem to ML and then uses any ML algorithm to solve the problem.
+To this end, a transformation at bag level is performed.
+Currently, three bag transformations have been included: arithmetic, geometric and min-max.
+Te following are the ML algorithms considered by the librery.
     * BR, LP, RPC, CLR, BRkNN, DMLkNN, IBLR, MLkNN, HOMER, RAkEL, PS, EPS, CC, ECC, MLStacking.
-* MIML solving without transformation.
+3 MIML solving without transformation.
+Currently two algorithms have been included.
   * Bagging
   * MIMLkNN